Shubham07022003/Smriti-Ai-/README.md

-# Let's write the content for the README.md file.

-readme_content = """
 # Educational App

 This is an **educational app** designed to help users track their learning progress efficiently.
 The app allows you to easily store **YouTube videos** and **PDFs** of any lecture.
 Using **AI**, the app provides powerful features like summarizing the video content, generating **multiple-choice questions (MCQs)** based on the video, and helping you **track your learning** over time.